DanproTDT/DanproTDT.github.io/src/components/Projects/Homelab/Homelab_en.md

   ![imagen4](media/imagen4.png)

-- Assignment of static IPS in LAN and DMZ, and DHCP in LAN.
+- Assignment of static IPs in LAN and DMZ, and DHCP in LAN.
   ![imagen5](media/imagen5.png)

   ![imagen6](media/imagen6.png)